Restoring Function. Embracing Life.

 What are Knee Fractures?

 A knee fracture refers to a break or crack in one or more of the bones that make up the knee joint.
 The knee joint is a complex structure involving the femur (thighbone), tibia (shinbone), and patella (kneecap).
-Fractures in any of these bones can occur due to various causes, including falls, accidents, direct impact, or high-energy trauma.
+Fractures in any of these bones can occur due to various causes, including falls onto a bent knee, accidents, direct impact to the knees such as in sports-related collisions, or high-energy trauma like motor accidents or fall from a height.

 Common types of knee fractures include: